 According to Rachael, this recipe was originally developed by her great aunt who was an amazing cook as well as a food writer for the Salt Lake Tribune or the Dessert News.
 The recipe was passed down to Rachael’s mom and to her.

 With her permission, I’m so happy to share her recipe on my site with you today.
-Thank you Rachael!
+Thank you, Rachael!

-3 Helpful Tips for Best Chocolate Almond Toffee
+5 Tips to Make Chocolate Almond Toffee

-1. Use Heavy Bottomed Saucepan
+1. Use a Heavy-Bottomed Saucepan

 The saucepan needs to be thick (heavy) and deep, so it can withstand the heat needed to make toffee.
-If it’s a thin pan, you will burn it so make sure to use the heavy bottomed pot you have in your kitchen for this recipe.
+If it’s a thin pan, you will burn it so make sure to use the heavy-bottomed pot you have in your kitchen for this recipe.
 It’s required.

-2. Use Long Wooden Spoon
+2. Use a Long Wooden Spoon

 It took me a few batches until I realized that I would really need a long wooden spoon.
-The short one is okay for stirring, but the heat from stove was too hot while I was stirring and I felt like my hand was burning.
+The short one is okay for stirring, but the heat from the stove was too hot while I was stirring and I felt like my hand was burning.
 I love this long olive wood wooden spoon (I got a set of 3 on Amazon).

-3. Remember the Color of Raw Almond
+4. Remember the Color of Raw Almond

-This recipe does NOT require a candy thermometer.
+This recipe does not require a candy thermometer.
 I never made candy before and didn’t know it’s pretty standard to use a candy thermometer.
 Rachael told me the best thing about this recipe is that you don’t need a candy thermometer and it’s so true!
 I’ve made so many batches and never ever failed even once.